mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 We were in charge of the last work package and hired Dr. Sam Brockie to work on the project as a postdoctoral researcher.
-Jan Heinen and Timo Stienstra worked on the project through their TU Delft MSc projects under the supervision of Sam and Jason.
+Jan Heinen and Timo Stienstra worked on the project through their TU Delft MSc degrees under the supervision of Sam and Jason.

 Our overarching goal is to use SymPy to generate symbolic dynamical models of biomechanical systems, i.e. multibody systems actuated by muscles.
-This involves formulating the Newton-Euler equations of motion, possibly with additional kinematical constraints, and the differential equations that describe the relationship between neurological excitation and generated muscles forces.
+This involves formulating the Newton-Euler equations of motion, possibly with additional kinematic constraints, and the differential equations that describe the relationship between neurological excitation and generated muscles forces.

 We selected a complex human-machine system as a benchmark problem to motivate our work: the bicycle and its rider.
 The nonlinear and linear equations of